Donate to help us fund our Greenhouse Expansion

 How do we ensure the future of people with intellectual and developmental disorders

 that will outlive their parents?
-How do we train a future workforce ready to work the first
+How do we train a future workforce ready to work the first day on a new job site?
+With advances in healthcare, how will people with intellectual

 and developmental disorders support themselves as independent and responsible